radar/ryanbigg.com/_posts/2017-02-23-debugging-a-stopped-elixir-supervisor.markdown

 We've been doing a lot of work with Elixir at [Culture Amp](https://www.cultureamp.com/), building out several microservices in it and we're also using event sourcing to pass events from our Rails monolith (called "Murmur") out to these services.
 In order to pass these events out to the services, we built a microservice called Event Hub.

 Event Hub was built to receive events from Murmur and then to provide streams for these events that our other microservices could then read from.
-This way, we could have multiple microservices consuming the same streams without issue.
+Writing the events directly to the microservices would mean that we would need to keep a list of microservices to write to and update that if we added in any new service.
+By writing the events to the Event Hub instead, we could have multiple microservices consuming the same streams from the Event Hub without issue.
+It's up to each microservice to keep track of what event it has currently read up to in the stream.

 However, we ran into an issue a ways into our implementation when we wanted to take a point-in-time snapshot of our databases.
 Attempting to take a snapshot of a Mongo database (Murmur) and a PostgreSQL database (Event Hub) at the same point in time proved to be too difficult.
 So we changed tactics and ended up writing events directly Murmur's Mongo database.
 This way, we can choose to backup Murmur's Mongo database and the microservices independently from each other.
-If we restore a microservice from backup and it's behind in its events, we can catch it up by reading those events from Event Hub.
+If we restore a microservice from backup and it's behind in its events, we can catch it up by reading those events from a restored Event Hub.

-We then needed a way to get events from Murmur's Mongo database into Event Hub, as we wanted Event Hub to work separately from Murmur.
-For this, we built another microservice: Copy Cat.
+We then needed a way to get events from Murmur's Mongo database into Event Hub, as we wanted Event Hub to be able to work separately from Murmur.
+If Murmur goes down, we don't want it to affect Event Hub and vice versa.
+For this transferral of events we built another microservice: Copy Cat.

 ## Copy Cat